g150446/dialog-ehr/README.md

 - Node.js 18+ and npm/yarn/pnpm
 - Docker and Docker Compose (for PostgreSQL database)
+- mkcert (for HTTPS/SSL certificates - required for `npm run dev:https` or voice input)
 - Python 3.8+ (for Whisper transcription server, optional - only needed for voice input feature)

 ## Setup